fpgaminer/preserve/crypto-spec.md

 ### Notes

 Blocklist is left plaintext so the backend can read it and use it for refcounting.
-The BlockIds themselves are opaque and so don't reveal any sensitive information, other than which blocks are associated with which archives (which the backend could infer from usage patterns regardless).
+The BlockIds themselves are opaque and don't reveal any sensitive information, other than which blocks are associated with which archives (which the backend could infer from usage patterns regardless).

-Archives are stored in pieces so the backend can return any piece when asked.
+Archives are stored in pieces (EncryptedName, Blocklist, EncryptedMetadata, etc) so the backend can return any piece when asked.
 For example, when asked to list all the archives the backend can just return a list of EncryptedNames.

 It is important to run `SivDecrypt` on the BlocklistId to authenticate the Blocklist.